For the last several years, and to the detriment of my husband, my son and I have hosted a cookie decorating party.

-As I was reading past blog posts about this cookie party I realize that I need this just as much as my son.
+As I was reading past blog posts about this cookie party I realized that I need this just as much as my son.
 I thought it would be a good way to help him socialize and get into the holiday spirit but really this is about me getting in the spirit, too.

-Nothing says Christmas like sharing, cookies and kids.
+Nothing says Christmas like sharing, cookies, and kids.
 And, cocoa lots of cocoa.

 Then there was last year's party when my son held a funeral for the elf on the shelf...

 We are in the process of planning this year’s cookie party so I thought I would share a few things I have learned over the years.

 1. Pre-make the cookies (pre-cut is even better)

 I am a great big fan of GFS and especially their gingerbread cookies.
 They are the best I have ever eaten!
 I buy a box of those and a big box of their pre-cut sugar cookies.
 I make them the night before and we are good to go.

 The first few years the kids decorated as I baked and it was messy, fun but messy.
 When you have a room full of strange kids it is best to prebake the cookies then let them frost and decorate the cookies.

 2. Cupcake holders are not just for cupcakes